-Updated information about the Covid-19 situation and changes in university operations as well as potential restrictions to enter Austria are available here:
+Updated information about the Covid-19 situation and changes in university operations as well as potential restrictions to enter Austria is available here:

 Applying for a residence permit, getting insurance, finding accommodations - all of this requires good planning in advance as well as information about all of the practicalities.